rayburgemeestre/piper/README.md

 case nodes cannot continue processing.

-Hooking up multiple nodes to the same input will create parallel workers, they can share the messages from their input queue, or all process the same messages.
+Hooking up multiple nodes to the same input will create parallel workers, they can share the messages from their input queue, or all process the same messages. (see `example2.cpp`)

 ## Architecture